 When you first enquire about Mind support services, we will collect your name, contact details, how you were referred to Mind (if relevant) and some information about your life goals and support needs, and keep it in a digital file.

-If you go on to become a client of Mind, or if we assist you with an NDIS access request or NDIS Supported Independent Living quote, we will add more information, including your family, carer or support person’s contact details, and depending on the relevance, some ‘sensitive’ information about your health, wellbeing, disability and support needs and history (including forensic history).
+If you go on to become a client of Mind, or if we assist you with an NDIS access request or NDIS Supported Independent Living quote, we will add more information, including your date of birth and other demographic information, your family, carer or support person’s contact details, and depending on the relevance, some ‘sensitive’ information about your health, wellbeing, disability and support needs and history (including forensic history).
 Sometimes, we ask you to provide documents and assessments from clinicians and other service providers to help us better understand your needs, or assist with a request on your behalf for access to (or funding for) support.
+We also collect information you provide us through surveys.

 We will continue to update this information so that we can build a full profile of your needs and wants in relation to our services.